-Discussions: Condensate and NGLs
+Discussions: Condensate, Pentanes+ and NGLs

-Even though condensate/pentene + volumes nearly doubled from 2017 to 2018, NGL's (butane, propane and ethane) volumes are disproportionally low in their recovery.
-The majority of the NGL volumes are captured as an increase in gas heating value with liquids being recovered at the pipeline delivery point.
+The majority of the NGL volumes are captured as an increase in marketable gas heating value with liquids being recovered at the pipeline delivery point.
 To be more resilient towards changing market conditions, operators invested in upgrading current facilities or building additional deep-cut facilities to capture these NGL volumes.
 Plant liquid recovery may fluctuate from month-to-month based on the market price and the current take-away capacity for a product.